It’s mid-1942. You’re a crew member on an oiler in the US Navy.

 The following day, May 8, 1942, would be the final day of this short, but significant clash between Japan and the United States.

-In response, Japanese aircraft struck the US carriers Yorktown and Lexington; 40 men on the former were killed, while the latter, irreparably damaged, was abandoned and scuttled.
+In response, Japanese aircraft struck the United States aircraft carriers Yorktown and Lexington; 40 men on the former were killed, while the latter, irreparably damaged, was abandoned and scuttled.
+The Yorktown was badly damaged, but made it back to Pearl Harbor for repairs.

 It was in this way that the Battle of the Coral Sea came to an end.

-Both sides had endured significant damage, but — though the Japanese claimed a tactical victory (having technically lost less ships than the US) — historians nowadays frequently argue that this was, in fact, a victory for the Allies.
+Both sides had endured significant damage, but — though the Japanese claimed a tactical victory (having technically lost less ships than the US) — historians nowadays frequently argue that this was, in fact, a victory for the Allied forces.

 Not only had Japan’s relatively unhindered march on the Pacific been ground to an abrupt halt; the damage their naval forces had endured would have a measurable impact upon their future performance in the war.